How do I know I am prepared for AISC?

 How can I prepare for the interview?

-Prepare to tell us about yourself for three to five minutes.
-Look through the answers you gave on the application form and make sure you can answer questions about what you wrote.
+Look through the answers you gave on the application form (especially on your selected research problem) and make sure you can answer questions about what you wrote.
 Rehearse a couple of times.

 For the interview, dress one level up from how you normally dress, point a light source at your face, put the camera at eye level and tidy up your background.
 Do this early so that you will be on time.